Charles François Dumouriez: Political career

 On the king's dismissal of Roland, Clavière and Servan (13 June 1792), he took Servan's post of minister of war, but resigned it a few days days later on account of Louis XVI's refusal to come to terms with the National Constituent Assembly, concerning his suspensive veto.
 Within a week he joined the army of the North under Marshal Luckner.
 After the émeute of 10 August 1792 and Lafayette’s flight, he gained appointment to the command of the "Army of the Centre".
 At the same moment, France's enemies assumed the offensive.
 Dumouriez acted promptly from Sedan, Ardennes.

-On August 24, 1792, Dumouriez wrote to his ally General François Kellermann about the void in military power within France.
+On 24 August 1792 Dumouriez wrote to his ally General François Kellermann about the void in military power within France.
 Within this letter, Dumouriez voices his opinions adamantly that Lafayette was a "traitor" to France after being arrested for mobilizing his army from the borders of France to Paris to protect the Royal family from revolutionaries who were dissatisfied with the monarchy of France at the time.
 Within this letter, Dumouriez's attachment to the Jacobin club is explicitly present as he tells Kellermann that the army was finally "purged of aristocrats".
 Dumouriez's loyalty to France's military which was evident within this letter was instrumental to him ascending to his future position of Foreign Minister of France from March 1792 to June 1792, restoring the natural borders of France.
 Dumouriez outmaneuvered the invading forces of the Duke of Brunswick in the forest of Argonne.

 His subordinate Kellermann repulsed the Prussians at Valmy (20 September 1792).
 After these military victories, Dumouriez was ready to invade Belgium to spread revolution in the Flanders campaign.

+Military career

 Army of the North

 Supported by minister Lebrun-Tondu, he declared in the National Convention on 12 October that he would liberate the Belgians and the Liège people.
-On 27 October, 1792, he invaded the Austrian Netherlands.
+On 27 October 1792, he invaded the Austrian Netherlands.
 Dumouriez himself severely defeated the Austrians at Jemappes (6 November 1792).
-He became a military hero for this decisive victory in which the newspaper "Révolutions de Paris" proclaimed him the liberator of the Belgians.
-On 14 November he arrived in Bruxelles.
-Several times he received a mission of Dutch patriots/revolutionairies with whom he agreed on the principles; De Kock, Daendels and his friends settled in Antwerp.
+He became a military hero for this decisive victory, for which the newspaper "Révolutions de Paris" proclaimed him the liberator of the Belgians.
+On 14 November he arrived in Brussels.
+Several times he received a mission of Dutch revolutionary patriots, with whom he agreed on the principles; De Kock, Daendels and his friends settled in Antwerp.
 Cambon pointed at the empty treasury and the wealthy Dutch.
 Dumouriez wrote a letter to the Convention scolding it for not supplying his army to his satisfaction and for the Decree of 15 December, which allowed the French armies to loot in the territory they had won, besides the introduction of the inflation-prone assignats in the conquered areas, and to expropriate church property.
 The Decree insured that any plan concerning Belgium would fail due to a lack of popular support among the Belgians.